saikitsune/jobs/contents/backend-engineer/index.md

 * Link to your blog if you have one.

-Keep in mind, linkedin profile or your resume mean absolutely nothing to us.
+Keep in mind, linkedin profile or your resume mean absolutely nothing to us (unless you think they do, your call).

-Reach us at cihangir at koding dot com
+Reach me at cihangir at koding dot com

 [Koding](http://koding.com)